pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 The plugin allows meta data for any keys to be specified in its configuration file and also provides an optional meta injection service on a Unix FIFO that can be used by any peer process.
+The injection service can be used at any time by processes outside of Signal K.

 ## Operating principle